Skip to Content

 Why does this matter?
 Well, Southwest became the most successful airline in American aviation history, profitable for 31+ consecutive years while competitors operate at losses, and had the fewest customer complaints of any major airline for 18+ years running.

-Why soft skills matter most when hiring graduates and young employees
+Soft skills matter most when hiring graduates and young employees

+When hiring graduates and young employees, soft skills become even more critical.
 Soft skills are largely fixed by early adulthood, while hard skills can be taught throughout a career.

-Think about it: a recent graduate's technical skills will inevitably be limited.
+A recent graduate's technical skills will inevitably be limited.
 They haven't had years to master specific software, or develop deep expertise in their field.
 But their soft skills?
 Those are already established.

 You can teach a graduate your systems, processes, and technical skills within months.
 But you can't teach them to be naturally collaborative, resilient, or emotionally intelligent.
 Those traits will determine their long-term success and growth potential.

-• Critical thinking and creativity – analysing problems logically and developing innovative solutions
+1. Critical thinking and creativity - analysing problems logically and developing innovative solutions

-• Communication skills – expressing ideas clearly in presentations, writing, and interpersonal interactions
+2. Communication skills - expressing ideas clearly in presentations, writing, and interpersonal interactions

-• Learning agility – quickly mastering new concepts, technologies, and processes
+3. Learning agility - quickly mastering new concepts, technologies, and processes

-• Resilience and adaptability – bouncing back from setbacks and thriving in changing environments
+4. Resilience and adaptability - bouncing back from setbacks and thriving in changing environments

-• Natural collaboration – working effectively in teams through projects, sports, or group activities
+5. Natural collaboration - working effectively in teams through projects, sports, or group activities

-• Emotional intelligence – reading social situations, managing emotions, and building relationships
+6. Emotional intelligence - reading social situations, managing emotions, and building relationships

 This approach is particularly valuable for graduate schemes and early careers programmes, where you're investing in someone's long-term potential rather than immediate technical contribution.

-The best long-term hires often aren't those with the highest grades, but those with the strongest interpersonal skills and growth mindset.
+The best long-term hires often aren't those with the highest grades, but those with the strongest interpersonal skills and growth mindset.”

 Overlooking soft skills doesn't just mean missing out, it actively harms performance.
 The costs compound across every aspect of your business.